Denis Treacy, Ballaghveny, Ballymackey, Tipperary, 1824-1825

 Ellina Treacy, 15, F, Granby Place, Rotunda, Dublin, General Servant, Catholice, Daughter, Not Married, Dublin

-Agnis Lennard, 25, F, Daughter, Catholice, Soldiers Wife, Married, Dublin
+Agnis Lennard [Jennard], 25, F, Daughter, Catholice, Soldiers Wife, Married, Dublin

 Stephanus Joseph Tracey b.
-24 March 1878 of 12 Fade St Sp.
+24 March/1 Apr 1878 of 12 Fade St Sp.
 Margarita Bolger.
-St Michaels & John RC.
+St Michael & John Parish

 Elizabeth Treacy b.
-7 or 17 November 1880 of 2 Fade St Sp.
+7/8 November 1880 of 2 Fade St Sp.
 Mary Cox.
-St Michaels & John RC.
+St Michael & John Parish

 Daniel Treacy, vanman, of 10 Bishop St & Catherine Cox